-Not able to drive was a real pain in the butt, having to rely on people for lifts, etc..., but thankfully we have a local wood recycling center, Somerset Wood Recycling, who have a stock of pallets and reclaimed timber who would deliver to my door.
+Not able to drive was a real pain in the butt, having to rely on people for lifts, etc..., but thankfully we have a local wood recycling center, Somerset Wood Recycling, who has a stock of pallets and reclaimed timber who would deliver to my door.
 So I ordered 60 wood pallets, a rough guess which turned out to be just a couple more than I needed, and a various selection of timber to use as a frame to get me going.

 I made a temporary work table with some of the pallets then set about building the frame.
 Once I had the shape I was looking for then I pulled it down again so I could clad the rear outside walls because once they were up the was going to be no access to the walls.
 I didn't see the point in cladding them in pallet wood, so I used OSB boards, and roofing felt to cover them, one of the few materials that I bought new because they are nearly impossible to find second hand around here.
 I left about a 10-inch gap between the wall and the workshop wall as a wildlife passage from the neighbors garden.
 Bit of a gamble, but as yet there have been no problems, and it still looks as good as the day I made them.